 - Observational studies of STE and its impact on UTLS composition and chemistry.
 A majority of our efforts are focused on midlatitude storms using aircraft, satellite, and radar observations.

-- Climatological studies of large-scale STE processes using global winds from model analyses to drive a trajectory model.
+- Studies of large-scale STE processes using global winds from model analyses to drive a trajectory model.

 - Numerical modeling of thunderstorms.
 These efforts support process- (or mechanism) based studies of STE and evaluation of the quantitative impacts of storms on UTLS composition.